BayesianLogic/blog/docs/content/pages/get-start.md

 Running BLOG doesnot require install.
 However, you may use the following script to install it on your system.
 It will be more convenient to run BLOG.

-Alternatively, you may directly compile from source code by.
+Alternatively, you may directly compile from source code by (you will need sbt installed, check [download page]({filename}develop-guide.md) for more details).

-    make compile
+    sbt/sbt compile

 <!-- *** Placeholder for installation *** -->